entropia/tip-toi-reveng/README.md

 supports various subcommands:

     GME creation commands:
       assemble                 creates a gme file from the given source

     OID code creation commands:

-    oid-table                creates a PDF file with all codes in the yaml file oid-codes                creates PNG files for every OID in the yaml file. oid-code                 creates PNG files for each given code(s)
+      oid-table                creates a PDF or SVG file with all codes in the yaml file oid-codes                creates files for every OID in the yaml file (default: PNG). oid-code                 creates PNG files for each given code(s)

+    GME modification commands:
+      set-language             sets the language field of an GME file

     GME analysis commands:
       info                     Print general information about a GME file export                   dumps the file in the human-readable yaml format scripts                  prints the decoded scripts for each OID script                   prints the decoded scripts for a specific OID games                    prints the decoded games
       lint                     checks for errors in the file or in this program segments                 lists all known parts of the file, with description. segment                  prints the decoded scripts for a specific OID explain                  print a hexdump of a GME file with descriptions holes                    lists all unknown parts of the file. rewrite                  parses the file and writes it again (for debugging)

     GME extraction commands:
       media                    dumps all audio samples
       binaries                 dumps all binaries

     Simulation commands:
       play                     interactively play a GME file

 Run